Skip to main content

 @Gettyimages

-According to the study "Extended Reality: Opportunities, Success Stories and Challenges (Health, Education)" 98 % of the professionals interviewed believe that Extended Reality (XR) technologies will contribute significantly to the development of their respective sectors over the next five years.
+The study "Extended Reality: Opportunities, Success Stories and Challenges (Health, Education)" showed that 98 % of the professionals interviewed believe that Extended Reality (XR) technologies will contribute significantly to the development of their respective sectors over the next five years.
+Examples of sectors that can benefit include:

 • Healthcare: Virtual worlds will help with faster and more accurate diagnosis as well as therapeutic treatments.

-• Education: These technologies can be used to increase the efficiency of training at lower cost and producing better results in areas such as soft skills training.
-Foreign language learning is another area which is rapidly gaining ground in the virtual world.
+• Education: These technologies can increase the efficiency of training at a lower cost and produce better results in areas such as soft skills training.
+Foreign language learning is another area rapidly gaining ground in the virtual world.

 • Art and design: Users immerse in a virtual world of museums, galleries and archives where they experience the feeling of being in an actual museum, viewing the exhibition in a realistic way.
-Architects also use virtual worlds allowing them to walk virtually around virtual 3D buildings to gain a realistic impression of their structure and floorplan, furniture, decorations and even changing shadows depending on the time of day.
+Architects can also use virtual worlds to walk around virtual 3D buildings to gain a realistic impression of their buildings design and layout.

 The European Commission has already launched the Virtual and Augmented Reality Industrial coalition bringing together the industry and policy makers on 14 September 2022.